KnocKnuck/market-prediction-ai/README.md

 # Python for Finance
-# Predict Stock Market Price using Tensorflow 2 and Tensorboard
+# Predict Stock Market Price using Tensorflow and Yahoo Finance API

 Trading Market Prediction using Tensorflow 2 and Keras tensorflow pandas numpy matplotlib yahoo finance api and sklearn